wojtek9502/pastebin-drf/README.md

 See note
 ![img.png](screenshots/screen3.png)

-See all shots with pagination
+See all notes with pagination
 ![img.png](screenshots/screen4.png)
 </details>